rickellis/Arch-Linux-Install-Guide/README.md

 # Arch Linux Installation Guide

-#### These are the steps necessary to install <a href="https://www.archlinux.org/">Arch Linux</a> with <a href="https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup">LUKS</a> disk encryption using <a href="https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)">Logical Volume Manager</a> booting with <a href="https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface">UEFI</a>.
+These are the steps necessary to install [Arch Linux](https://www.archlinux.org/) with [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) disk encryption using [Logical Volume Manager](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)) booting with [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface).

 ---

-### Before you begin, plan your disc partitioning strategy
-I typically run Linux on a dual-boot system with Windows.
-I've also run triple boot systems, with Windows and two different Linux distros.
-In either case I'll generally install Windows first, then reduce the size of the partition, freeing up enough unallocated space for Linux.

-If you are installing Linux on a dedicated drive then all you will need to do is remove the existing partitions, which can be done once you've booted from the installation media.
-The process is described in the drive setup section below.

----
+## Prepare Installation Media

-### <a href="https://www.archlinux.org/download/">Download</a> the ISO and create a bootable USB thumb drive
-The simplest way to create a bootable USB on Linux is using the dd command:
+[Download](https://www.archlinux.org/download/)the ISO and create a bootable USB drive.
+The simplest way to create bootable media on Linux is using the dd command:

     sudo dd bs=4M if=/path_to_arch_.iso of=/dev/sdX && sync

-If you prefer a graphical interface, I've heard good things about <a href="https://etcher.io/">Etcher</a> and it runs on Linux, Mac, and Windows.
+If you prefer a graphical interface, I've heard good things about [Etcher](https://etcher.io/) and it runs on Linux, Mac, and Windows.
 Alternately you can use UNetbootin (on Mac or Windows) or Rufus on Windows.

 ---